-My overall purpose with this site is to help, encourage, and coach those who struggle to keep it all afloat in this valley of endless work and non-stop demands on your time.
-I am very passionate about the need for balance, and feel we are seriously in a state of crisis — where the increasing speed of change and degree of complexity, combined with 24/7 availability is making it very difficult for the average person to cope on a day to day basis.
-A simple example is that of a car being driven too fast for too long – eventually something is going to break.
+My overall purpose with this site is to offer help, encouragement, and coaching those who struggle to keep it all afloat in this valley of endless work and non-stop demands on our time.
+I am passionate about the need for balance and feel we are in a state of crisis.
+The increasing speed of change and complexity in our lives, combined with 24/7 availability of technology is making it very difficult for the average person to cope on a day to day basis.

-My blog provides a bit of a history of surfing (see About), along with an overview of what I have learned over the past 25 years of working in high tech marketing in Silicon Valley.
-It will eventually lead to a book, which I plan to publish around the storyline of how I view the work/life integration challenge in Silicon Valley into life coaching.
+This blog provides a bit of my history with surfing (see “About”), along with an overview of what I have learned over the past 25+ years of working in high tech marketing in Silicon Valley.
+It will eventually lead to a published memoir (currently in the works) about my path through the work/life integration challenge in Silicon Valley into life coaching.

-Why a “Christian perspective” on achieving work/life balance?
+Why a “Christian perspective” on achieving work/life integration?

-If you’ve seen my tagline (“A Christian perspective on work/life balance”), you might be wondering… While my passion for helping people in the work/life balance struggle in Silicon Valley has led me to the coaching profession (see “Hit over the head by a 2×4″).
-And while I do look at the world through the eyes of a Christian who believes the Bible is the true word of God.
-I want to be very up front about that.
-However, I do not believe my clients need to hold Christian beliefs to receive value from my coaching.
+If you’ve read my blog, you might be wondering… My passion for helping people in the work/life integration challenge in Silicon Valley has led me to the coaching profession (see “Hit over the head by a 2×4″).
+And while I do look at the world through the eyes of a Christian, my clients do not need to hold Christian beliefs to receive value from my coaching.
 It is simply the lens through which I view the world.
-And I do not coach only in the realm of work/life balance issues, it just happens to be a passion of mine that I frequently blog about.